 ESB Travel Awards are given to the most worthy applicants, as selected by the ESB Award Committee.
 The purpose of the Travel Awards is to financially help young researchers to participate at the ESB Congress.
 The Award consists of a certificate and an amount of €400, which is expected to be used for travel, accommodation and living expenses during the ESB meeting.

-Any ESB member who is undertaking a PhD or has not more than 5 years PostDoc experience and is submitting a paper to the ESB Congress is eligible to apply.
-The applicant must be the first author of the abstract.
+Any ESB member younger than 40 who is undertaking a PhD or has not more than 5 years PostDoc experience and is submitting a paper to the ESB Congress is eligible to apply.
+Please check your membership and payment status before applying for this award.

 To qualify for the award, the conference management team will need to check your eligibility against the ESB membership database, and may share information you provide to the conference with the ESB, in order to do this.